The childhood home of Oscar Wilde, 1855 - 1878

 Forced to sell, she left Dublin on 7 May 1879, having convinced herself that the move had nothing to do with financial difficulties but was necessary because Dublin had lost its glamour and had become a dowdy provincial backwater.
 To an old friend she wrote: 'We leave tomorrow for London... the focus of light, progress and intellect.'
 It was alas, a forlorn hope – for more tragedy awaited her there.
 Her financial worries increased, and Oscar’s imprisonment in May 1895 broke her spirit.
 She lived for a further nine months, a lone figure sitting in a darkened room, refusing all company and speaking only rarely.
 Her eldest son William – a feckless spendthrift and an alcoholic, who had pawned Oscar’s clothes while he was in prison – lived on for a further four years and died in March 1899, aged 47.

 As for the erstwhile family home on Merrion Square, like so many of the beautiful Georgian houses of Dublin, it fell upon hard times.
 Impractical for family use in the modern world, some of these large four-storey-over-basement houses were converted into offices.
 Many more ended up as tenements.
 A large number were bought and demolished by property developers during the 1960s and 1970s, when Ireland’s planning and conservation laws were notoriously inadequate and much of Dublin's priceless architectural heritage fell victim to the wrecker’s ball.
 Nevertheless, unlike nearby Fitzwilliam Street, most of which was demolished, Merrion Square survived, worn but relatively intact.
 After the Wildes departed in 1878, Number 1 Merrion Square continued to be used as a residence.
-Eventually it was converted into flatlets and fell into disrepair.
-The house was boarded up in 1971 and remained closed for 23 years, during which there were many break-ins, resulting in the theft of valuable fireplaces, plasterwork and other artefacts.
+Eventually it was converted into flatlets and its condition deteriorated.
+During the 1970s, 1980s and early 1990s there were a number of break-ins, resulting in the theft of valuable fireplaces, plasterwork and other artefacts.

 Fortunately for devotees of Wilde and lovers of the arts, the house in which he spent his earliest years and listened to brilliant conversation (which he would later adapt for use in his classic comedies) came into the possession of American College Dublin.
 In 1994 the College commenced a comprehensive campaign of restoration and refurbishment which created the teaching and cultural facility that adorns Dublin’s south Georgian quarter today.
 The College is located in three adjoining Georgian houses, including the Oscar Wilde House.
 As Oscar would have wished, it is the bright and happy side of the house that lives on.
 Time has dimmed the troubles and tragedies of the Wilde family; the shutters have been opened and once again the voices of bright, happy young people and intellectuals sound within the walls of Number 1 Merrion Square.